-You can also specify a compression default compression factor). factor for the alpha gradient with l level@angle∁ oression syntax (100 is the
+You can also specify a compression factor for the alpha gradient with level@angle&compression syntax (100 is the default compression factor).

 Labels and sequences

 A label is used as a variable value in a script and may be initialized and used several times in the code.
 It can be initialized with this syntax: